About Orange

 What is the lysine-arginine ratio of Orange?

-The lysine-arginine ratio of Orange is 0.73.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Orange is 0.73, calculated from 34.44mg lysine and 47.22mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost